NDaria-Cyber/Blocked-Suspicious-Outbound-Activity-via-Firewall-Real-Reconstructed-Incident-/README.md

 ## Recommendations
 - DNS filtering/ reputation checks
-- Enable Ad-Blocker or Anti-Tracker
+- Implement browser isolation or enforce enterprise-grade ad-blocking via Group Policy to prevent drive-by downloads.
-- Monitor alerts on high volume connections to an unknown IP
+- Create a SIEM alert rule for 'High volume of outbound connections to unknown IPs' or 'DNS queries to newly registered domains.'
 - Monitor for any possible reocurrences
 - Plugins disabled to block JavaScript from executing automatically